ocaml/opam/master_changes.md

 ## UI
   * Show the invalid character when detecting an erroneous package name [#6638 @lefessan - fix #6396]
   * Handle non-displayable characters when detecting an erroneous package name or version [#6640 @kit-ty-kate]
+  * Remove duplicated directory separator when displaying some rare filenames [#6703 @rjbou]

 ## Switch